pavloskaralis/go-server/README.md

 * Signup requires username, password, and email fields.
 * Password is hashed and salted by Bcrypt before storage in mongoDB.
 * /login and /signup initiate creation of access and refresh JWTs.
-* JWT tokens are tracked by Redis and get deleted after expiration.
+* JWT tokens are tracked by Redis and are deleted after expiration.
 * /login and /signup return Auth (tokens) and Profile(uid, username, email).
 * /profile is wrapped in auth middleware that checks access token expiration.
 * /profile validates access token and returnss Profile via uid in token claims.
 * /refresh returns refreshed Auth if provided a valid refresh token.
+* .env is not ignored for demonstration and contains token signature.

 ## Testing